If you are an employee, please click here to add a US personal bank (deposit) account

 Overview and prerequisites

-ACH reimbursement ability is available to any user with access to a company withdrawal account.
+ACH reimbursement ability is available to any user with access to a business bank account.

 - Expensify cannot process reimbursement for any single report over $20,000.

-- Company admins won’t be able to reimburse expense reports via ACH unless the employee has added a deposit account, and the company admin has added and validated a withdrawal account.
+- Company admins won’t be able to reimburse expense reports via ACH unless the employee has added a personal account, and the company admin has added and validated a business bank account.

 - For information on reimbursement timing in the US via ACH, please click here

-Setting up a withdrawal bank account will allow you to pay back employee expenses from the same bank account from which all other company expenses are withdrawn.
+Setting up a business bank bank account will allow you to pay back employee expenses from the same bank account from which all other company expenses are withdrawn.

 We also offer Rapid Reimbursement by default to all customers!